nikhil-chintawar/portfolio/README.md

 # PORTFOLIO WEBSITE
->This is the first and simple portfolio website which i built.
+>This is the first and simple portfolio website which I built.
 ---
 *click  here to check out the website:*
 [portfolio website](https://nikhilchintawar.github.io/portfolio/)